danielrzhang/ICS3U-Final-Project/README.md

 Do **_NOT_** COPY AND PASTE CODE!

 # Notes
 We briefly (and I really mean very *very* briefly) went over Swing GUI in Java at school, so some of the graphics code might not make sense.
 The structure of the code is also really bad, because I really didn't understand how OOP worked and I never designed a game in my life before.
-If you want a better example, go look at my [ICS4U1 Tank Game](https://github.com/danielrzhang/ICS4U1-Final-Project) instead.
+If you want a better example, go look at my [ICS4U1 Tank Game](https://github.com/danielrzhang/ICS4U1-Final-Project) instead, which has better OOP design and code structure.